|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

-You will learn the principles of design and creative practice and develop skills in fabric manipulation and construction, design, pattern making, styling and fashion illustration.
+You will learn the principles of design and creative studio practice, and develop skills in fabric manipulation and construction, design, patternmaking, styling and fashion illustration.

-This major encourages an innovative approach to design, technical competencies and industry expertise.
-The skills, knowledge and contacts you gain will prepare you for a range of career opportunities within the fashion industry.
+This major encourages you to take an innovative approach to design, achieve technical competence and gain industry experience.
+You will acquire skills, knowledge and contacts to prepare you for a range of career opportunities within the fashion industry.

 Fashion is offered as part of the Bachelor of Arts.
 You can enhance your studies with a secondary major or choose from a range of elective units to support your career goals.You can study this as part of a double major:

 *Please note not all majors are offered online

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.

 Admission criteria for Australian and New Zealand students

 Curtin requires all applicants to demonstrate proficiency in English.
 Specific English requirements for this course are as outlined in the IELTS table below.
 Additional information on how you can meet the English requirement can be found on the English proficiency page.

 |IELTS Academic (International English Language Testing System)|